 unique solution for a given problem You may be interested in speed or clarity, but ultimately want a robust code • Check package manuals, e.g. https://matplotlib.org & https://scikit-learn.org • Search https://stackexchange.com & https://github.com for ideas

-you use an LLM (e.g. GPT-4, Gemini, Co-Pilot)? • Specify tasks (e.g. code assistance) • Were any limitations/biases noted? • How did you ensure ethical use?
+you use an LLM (e.g. GPT, Gemini, Co-Pilot)? • Specify tasks (e.g. code assistance) • Were any limitations/biases noted? • How did you ensure ethical use?
 Statement to be included in the submitted notebook

-rooms: Class 9 14:00-15:30 Class 10 14:00-15:30 The computer room is also booked on Feb 24th and 27th from 13:00-16:00 for self-study (no GTAs) Submission deadline: 10th March 15:00
+rooms: Class 9 14:00-15:00 Class 10 14:00-15:00 Computer room is also booked on Feb 13th/16th/20th for your own independent research Submission deadline: 9 March 15:00

 notebook (.ipynb) and 2.
 Recorded presentation* (max 5 min) where you introduce your code and your results on model training, selection, and performance *Format is flexible.
 Could be recorded in PowerPoint, screenshare on Zoom, or plain video